-Asset management forms a critical link in how individuals and organizations prepare for the future—from the mutual fund that underlies millions of retirement accounts to the endowment that sustains a major cultural institution to the sovereign wealth fund that benefits a whole nation.
-With new technologies, ever-expanding global markets, shifting regulatory requirements, and increasing competition, the demands and opportunities in the industry have grown exponentially more complex.
-To succeed, you need to master the technical skills of an investor.
+Asset management forms a critical link in how individuals and organizations prepare for the future—from the mutual funds that support millions of retirement accounts to endowments that sustain major cultural and educational institutions, to sovereign wealth funds that benefit nation and states.
+With new technologies, ever-expanding global markets, shifting regulatory requirements, and increasing competition, the demands and opportunities in the industry have grown exponentially.
 To be a leader, you also need an in-depth understanding of the underlying logic of risk and return, a grasp of how markets and organizations function across economies, and the vision to see how global trends are going to affect your business.

 "The business of asset management demands a whole set of MBA skills.
-For instance, any asset management company is exquisitely dependent upon selecting people of high integrity to handle investors’ money, and so their futures.
+For instance, any asset management company is fundamentally dependent upon selecting people of high integrity to handle investors’ money, and so their futures.
 How do you find and retain the right people?
 How do you identify and meet client’s needs?
 How should services be priced?
 You’re constantly dealing with innovations from your competitors, as well as the drumbeat of information technology and shifting regulatory requirements.”

 —William N. Goetzmann, Faculty Director, Asset Management, & Edwin J. Beinecke Professor of Finance and Management Studies